 You are then given the opportunity to spend some time with all or any of the selected dogs.
 We have extensive grounds which will allow you to spend sometime in the company of the dog (remaining on the lead at all times please).
 If you already have a dog in the household this is the time to introduce them to the prospective new addition.Therefore it's important to bring your dog with you on the visit.
 It allows the dogs to meet on neutral ground and if they don't get on straight away at least all involved will be aware.
 If you have children we would also ask that they be involved and present during your visit it will allow staff to ensure that the dog will not react in any way to the child and of course vice versa.
 We try to socialise all dogs during their time with us but we don't have children living on site and of course a dog may react differently to different dogs and children.

 You are under no pressure to rush through this process as this is a very important step in the procedure, remember you may be taking on a responsibility for many years to come.
-It may be the case that none of the dogs are suitable or for many reasons you may not find that special dog you were looking for.
+It may be the case that the dogs is not suitable and we don't feel any others available ar suitable either.
 In that case we'd recommend keeping an eye on the website and if you need any more information we'll be happy to help.
-If you choose one of the dogs shown to you all the necessary paperwork can be completed the same day and all the necessary advice will be offered or we will reserve the dog for you to collect later.

 We can only reiterate that you are under no pressure to take on a rescue dog, our staff will offer as much advice as they can.
 Assuming that our staff are satisfied that the dog you are interested in will fit in with your circumstances then the final decision to rehome a rescue dog of course rests with you.
 If you have any doubts, no matter how slight, we would rather you take time, if necessary away from the centre, considering all the matters before committing yourself.